VCSTDN2024/wede5020-part-1-assignment-1-Kaamilah-vc/README.md

 As an international student from Mozambique, this project means a lot to me.
 Through the MozaGlow Botanicals website, I want to share the natural beauty of my country ,the ingredients we use, the stories they carry, and the care rooted in our traditions.
 It’s also a way to proudly represent Mozambique, blending heritage and innovation into a digital experience that feels warm, authentic, and welcoming.

+## Part 1 Details
+Building the basis of a project using HTML is the task for Part 1, which entails planning through research, target audience definition, goal formulation, and the creation of a thorough project plan.
+Project planning is essential because it makes it possible to create a well-structured, thoroughly researched project, which guarantees a more seamless workflow.

 ## References

 REFERENCES